ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/engineering-efforts/fibonacci-algorithms.md

 `pyproject.toml` file and the `poetry.lock` file, the tasks in this section make it easy to run commands like `poetry run task lint` to automatically run all of the linters designed to check the Python source code in your program and its test suite.
-You can also use the command `poetry run task black` to confirm that your source code adheres to the industry-standard format defined by the `black` tool.
+You can also use the command `poetry run task fixformat` to confirm that your source code adheres to the industry-standard format defined by the `black` tool.
 If it does not adhere to the standard then you can run the command `poetry run black primality tests` and it will automatically reformat